-Chibuikem (Chib) Nwizu is an MD-PhD student at the Warren Alpert Medical School of Brown University.
-Currently in medical school, he plans to complete his PhD in Computational Biology (on the Computer Science Track).
+Chibuikem (Chib) Nwizu is an MD-PhD student at the Warren Alpert Medical School of Brown University, and is currently working to complete his PhD in Computational Biology (on the Computer Science track).
 Chibuikem graduated from Brown University with an ScB in Applied Mathematics-Biology.
 His current research interests broadly include topological data analysis and the application of machine learning to clinical diagnostics, cancer genomics, and stem cell biology.

 Dana Udwin is a PhD student in the Department of Biostatistics in the School of Public Health.
 Before moving to Providence, she worked as a data scientist at MassMutual Financial Group while pursuing an MS in Statistics from the University of Massachusetts Amherst.
 Dana graduated from Smith College with a BA in Mathematics and a minor in Chinese.
 Her research interests include statistical machine learning and Bayesian methodology.

-Emily Winn is a second year PhD student in the Division of Applied Mathematics at Brown University and a National Science Foundation (NSF) Graduate Research Fellow.
+Emily Winn is a PhD student in the Division of Applied Mathematics at Brown University and a National Science Foundation (NSF) Graduate Research Fellow.
 Emily received her Bachelor of Arts in Mathematics with High Honors from the College of the Holy Cross.
 She also completed a year in the Visiting Students Programme at St. Edmund Hall at the University of Oxford.
 Her research interests include statistical topology, topological data analysis, and developing new methods using tools from probability and information theory.
+[Personal Website]